 Factory vs. Artisan Tobacco Pipes

-Since we're all about making the pipe smoking hobby more accessible, we'll try to break down the major differences so you can decide for yourself, which type of pipe is a better fit for you.
+Since we're all about making the pipe smoking hobby more accessible, we'll try to break down the main differences.
+Learning these differences will help you decide for yourself which type of pipe is a better fit for you.

 Artisan pipes, not just "handmade"

 It is worth noting, before we begin, that what we're really talking about here is the differences between artisan and mass-produced pipes.
 Nearly all tobacco pipes are "handmade" to a certain degree.
 Drilling, fitting, and finishing are almost universally done by skilled human hands, even if the block gets cut mechanically, such as in companies like Peterson and Savinelli, two pipe companies that produce hundreds of pipes daily.